Backcountry Skiing the Pfeifferhorn Couloirs.

 To ski mountaineers, backcountry skiing the Pfeifferhorn couloirs are the most sought after couloirs in the Wasatch.
 They are serious big mountain objectives with you FALL & DIE consequences.
 Below I describe each couloir, give my experience, and provide photo diagrams to help you seek out your own Pfeifferhorn adventure.

 Pfeifferhorn NW Couloir

 The iconic NW Couloir.
 The Pfeifferhorn Northwest Couloir is the star of the show.
 It's part backcountry skiing challenge and part mountaineering challenge.
-To ski it you'll need and ice axe, harness, carabiners, rope, and a couple of slings.
+To ski it, you'll need an ice axe, harness, carabiners, rope, and a couple of slings.
 We used a 30-meter rope and came up a few feet short and had to down climb a bit.
-To ski the NW couloir make your way to the Pfeifferhorn East Ridge.
+To access the NW couloir, make your way to the Pfeifferhorn East Ridge.
 Then skin or boot pack the east ridge to the summit.
-Spring time the conditions may be too punchy to skin all the way.
+In springtime the conditions may be too punchy to skin all the way.
 Because it has direct sun exposure and the snow will rot.
 We found the rocks offered stable footing on our approach.

 Q: Do you know who handles Punchy well..?

 Once in the couloir, it's good skiing.
 There's enough room to make comfortable turns.
 Midway down, however, it begins to narrow and the pitch steepens.
 It is very important to stay in control through this section because a fall would send you over a cliff.
 This is where you want to look for the anchors on the right wall.
 Clip in and set up your rappel.